mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - Set up worklog pages on wiki
 - Prioritized issues for Sean and Dom and sent an email
 - Followed up on async planning emails
+- Posted a bunch of meeting notes from this week's meetings on the wiki